Does She Love That Man

-"Does She Love That Man?" is a song by British band Breathe from their 1990 album, Peace of Mind.
+"Does She Love That Man?" is a song by the British band Breathe from their 1990 album, Peace of Mind.
 The song was issued in November 1990 as Breathe’s third single from the album, and thirteenth overall.
 It was also the band's final single, and hit.

 In the United States, the artist was billed as ‘Breathe featuring David Glasper’.

-"Does She Love That Man?" peaked at #34 on the Billboard Hot 100 chart and at #17 on the Billboard Adult Contemporary chart in mid-January 1991.
+"Does She Love That Man?" peaked at #34 on the US Billboard Hot 100 chart and at #17 on the Billboard Adult Contemporary chart in mid-January 1991.
 In Canada, the song reached #19 for two weeks the following month.
 The single did not reach the Top 100 singles chart in the United Kingdom.